Renting Property to Tenants With Pets

 Can a landlord refuse to rent to a tenant with pets?

-Landlord and Tenant News – tenancy agreements and deposit disputes
+Landlord and Tenant News – Can Landlords refuse pets?

-In this article landlord and tenant expert Nollienne Alparaque looks at whether a landlord can refuse to rent to a tenant with pets.
+In this article landlord and tenant expert Nollienne Alparaque answers the question 'can landlords refuse pets?'

 UK Online and London Based Landlord and Tenant Solicitors